simonw/sqlite-utils/docs/cli.rst

 Insert-replacing data
 =====================

-Insert-replacing works exactly like inserting, with the exception that if your data has a primary key that matches an already exsting record that record will be replaced with the new data.
+Insert-replacing works exactly like inserting, with the exception that if your data has a primary key that matches an already existing record that record will be replaced with the new data.

 After running the above ``dogs.json`` example, try running this::